 The following diagram depicts our corporate structure.
-As of the date of this prospectus, the shares of each of our subsidiaries are 100% owned by the respective entity displayed immediately above that subsidiary.
-Certain warrant rights are outstanding and may be exercised in the future for equity interests in our Cayman parent entity, LianBio, and our subsidiary, Lian Cardiovascular, as described under "Certain Relationships and Related Party Transactions."
-Currently, our corporate structure contains no variable interest entities.
+As of the date of this Annual Report on Form 10-K, the shares of each of our subsidiaries are 100% owned by the respective entity displayed immediately above that subsidiary.
+Certain warrant rights are outstanding and may be exercised in the future for equity interests in our Cayman parent entity, LianBio, and our subsidiary, Lian Cardiovascular, as described in "Note 10: Equity" in the notes to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K. Currently, our corporate structure contains no variable interest entities.